Weekly Online Worship

 May God’s Spirit speak to us today through these words of Scripture, the music we sing and hear, and the message shared this day.

-Sermon “The Way of Scripture Study” by Pastor Craig
+Sermon “The Way of Simplicity and Community” by Pastor Craig

 Prayers for Our World and One Another

 Let us enter now into a time of prayer for one another and for our world.
 We will do what is called a Bidding Prayer.
 I will open, and then I will bid your prayers based around various categories.
 During the silence after each category is bid, I invite you to add your own prayers, either aloud or in silence.
 I will then close with a prayer, then the Lord’s Prayer.

 Let us be in prayer.